procom-dev/cf7-to-actionnetwork/README.md

 ### How can I show webhook errors on form submit? ###

 We already show WordPress request errors.
-If you want to add theatment to webhook errors, please [check this post](https://wordpress.org/support/topic/form-sent-to-zapier-randomly/#post-11249864).
+If you want to add theatment to webhook errors, please [check this post](https://wordpress.org/support/topic/form-sent-to-actionnetwork-randomly/#post-11249864).

 ### How can I upload files and send link to webhook? ###

-If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to Zapier.
+If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to Action Network.

 ### How can I rename a field to webhook? ###